mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-3.2.md

 **Scenario**: User has selected MSTeams as primary platform

 1. Connect Mattermost account.
-2. Create a DM/GM channel and link it with MSTeamss using slash command `/msteams-sync link <msteams-teams-id> <msteams-channel-id>`.
+2. Create a DM/GM channel and link it with MSTeams using slash command `/msteams-sync link <msteams-teams-id> <msteams-channel-id>`.
 3. Log into your MSTeams app and send a message in linked channel.
 4. Verify that on Mattermost, the user does not not get notification ping for the DMs/GMs and synced channels that are muted on the Mattermost app.